reige012/assignment-13/README.md

 # Task 1

 Work your way through the entire card/deck example of **inheritance** that is given in [Chapter 18](http://www.greenteapress.com/thinkpython2/html/thinkpython2019.html) of our book.
-By the time you finish, you should have created a file containing three classes (`Deck()` and `Card()` and 'Hand()').
+By the time you finish, you should have created a file containing three classes (`Deck()` and `Card()` and `Hand()`).
 Be sure to include all the attributes/methods covered in the example.
 Also be sure to include the `Deck.sort()` method that is requested.
 You can use a `main` function to demonstrate (and show yourself) how these classes work independently and together.

 # Task 2